 The Adult Education Program is a learning-centered, basic skills program dedicated to student success through improving students' reading, writing, mathematics and English language skills, which enhances both their opportunities and the economic prosperity of the diverse community we serve.

 College of the Mainland offers Adult Basic Education courses leading to GED preparation and English as a second language courses at two dozen locations throughout the Mainland Galveston County, Galveston Island and Bay Area Houston/NASA areas.
+Find useful links to resources for students and faculty and staff.

-Fall 2013 - Free GED and ESL Classes
+Spring 2014 I - Free GED and ESL Classes

 Our Adult Basic Education courses are perfect for improving reading, writing and mathematics skills and preparing for the General Education Development test.
 These nine-week courses are tuition free and have convenient schedules during morning, afternoon or evening hours.
 Students who complete this course and obtain their GED participate in a graduation ceremony.